telerik/telerik-xamarin-forms-samples/ERP/readme.md

 ![](.images/part2-step3-1.jpg)

-For these first few builds, you'll want to choose Debug and a non-device option tp keep the build time short and simple.
+For these first few builds, you'll want to choose Debug and a non-device option to keep the build time short and simple.

 For iOS, choose **Debug - iPhone Simulator**: